 Some side effects are common to all hormone therapies.
 Some effects vary from drug to drug.

 The main side effects of hormone therapy include:

 - changes to your periods if you are pre menopausal

 - painful joints

 Many women find that the side effects are often worse at the start of treatment.
 They usually settle down after a few weeks or months.

 Tell your doctor or nurse if you have any side effects.
 They may be able to help reduce them.

-A side effect of aromastase inhibitors and goserelin is bone thinning (osteoporosis) or weakening.
+A side effect of aromatase inhibitors and goserelin is bone thinning (osteoporosis) or weakening.
 This can sometimes cause breaks (fractures) in the bones.
-If you are starting treatment with an aromatase inhibitor you might have a DEXA scan first.
-This is to check your bone strength (bone density).
+If you are starting treatment with an aromatase inhibitor you might have a

 You might also have calcium and vitamin D supplements to help reduce the effect on your bones.